emanamini/LearningHowToLearn/README.md

 # LearningHowToLearn
-An must-have book by Eman Amini
+A must-have book by Eman Amini